silx-kit/jupyterhub_moss/README.md

     ([`--time`](https://slurm.schedmd.com/sbatch.html#OPT_time))

 - Jupyter(Lab) configuration:

   - `default_url`: The URL to open the Jupyter environment with: use `/lab` to start [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) or use [JupyterLab URLs](https://jupyterlab.readthedocs.io/en/stable/user/urls.html)
+  - `environment_id`: Name of the Python environment defined in the configuration used to start Jupyter
-  - `environment_path`: Path to Python environment bin/ used to start Jupyter
+  - `environment_path`: Path to the Python environment bin/ used to start Jupyter
+  - `environment_modules`: Space-separated list of
+    [environment module](https://modules.sourceforge.net/) names to load before
+    starting Jupyter
   - `root_dir`: The path of the "root" folder browsable from Jupyter(Lab) (user's home directory if not provided)

+  Note: To use a Jupyter environment defined in the configuration, only provide its `environment_id`.
+To use a custom Jupyter environment, provide the corresponding `environment_path` and/or `environment_modules`.

 ## Development